GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ```
 This code simply receives each event of a stream of integer events, adds them up, and returns (a future of) the sum.
 When the loop body ends, the function is paused until the next event arrives or the stream is done.

+Try it out in [DartPad](https://dartpad.dartlang.org/e708f2cc5504f405a374537242a579b5).

 **Note:** Check [here](https://www.dartlang.org/tutorials/language/streams) for more details on Streams.

-You can refer [here](https://www.dartlang.org/resources/synonyms) for more differences.
+You can refer [here](https://www.dartlang.org/resources/synonyms) for more differences between Javascript and Dart.

 ## Learn The Basics of Flutter
 ### How do I create a Flutter app?